FerasEKEK/FInAppNotifications/README.md

 **FInAppNotifications**
 ===
 In app notifications for ios written using swift.
-Supports textfield, images, and normal notifications
+Supports textfield, images, audio, and normal notifications

 **What it looks like**
 =